liaa/react-component-npm/README.md

 3. If you want to run tests: `npm test` or `npm run test-watch`.
 You need to write tests in `__tests__` folder.
 You need at least Node 4 on your machine to run tests.
 4. If you want to run linting: `npm run lint`.
 Fix bugs: `npm run lint-fix`.
 You can adjust your `.eslintrc` config file.
 5. If you want to run transpilation to ES5 in `dist` folder: `npm run prepublish` (standard npm hook).
 6. If you want see how your plugin work in real word react application.
-Go to example folder run `npm install` and run `npm start`.
+Run `npm run prepublish` then go to example folder run `npm install` and run `npm start`.
+7. If you want to publish your package to npm just run `npm publish`.

 ## License